Philip Henry Muntz

 Philip Henry Muntz (21 January 1811 – 25 December 1888) was a British businessman and Liberal politician.
 He was a leading figure in the politics of the rapidly growing industrial town of Birmingham in the mid-nineteenth century.

 Early life and family

 The Muntz family originated in modern Lithuania.
-Philip Henry was the son of Philip Frederick Muntz, who had moved from France to Birmingham in the late eighteenth century, and established the metal working business of Muntz & Purden.
+Philip Henry was the son of Philip Frederick Muntz, who had moved from France to Birmingham in the late eighteenth century, and established the metalworking business of Muntz & Purden.
 He married his business partner's daughter Catherine and made his residence at Selly Hall, Selly Oak, Worcestershire.
 Philip Henry was the youngest of the couple's children, born in the same year as his father's death.

 Following education at Shrewsbury School, Muntz entered business as a merchant in Birmingham.
 In 1831 he married Wilhelmine, daughter of J. D'Olhofen, finance minister of the Grand Duchy of Baden.
 They lived at Edstone Hall, Warwickshire, where they were counted amongst the landed gentry.